-Ductless HVAC systems are heating and cooling systems that allow for temperature control in individual rooms or spaces as opposed to duct systems that control the temperature of an entire building.
+A ductless HVAC system is a heating and cooling system that allows for temperature control in individual rooms or spaces as opposed to duct systems that control the temperature of an entire building.
 Mini-split systems and unit heaters are both great ductless solutions.

 Mini-split systems have two main parts: an outdoor compressor and an indoor air-handling mechanism called an evaporator.
 They are great to use year-round because they filter cool air into a room during warm months, and in cold months they absorb heat from the outside air and move it inside to heat a room.

 Unit heaters use either propane or natural gas to heat spaces without ductwork such as garages or workshops.
 They can keep rooms comfortable year-round.